dice-group/CostFed/README.md

-# Cost-Based: Query Optimization for SPARQL Endpoint Federation
+# CostFed: Cost-Based Query Optimization for SPARQL Endpoint Federation

  CostFed is an index-assisted federation engine for federated SPARQL query processing over multiple SPARQL endpoints.
 CostFed makes use of the statistical data collected from endpoints to perform efficient source selection and cost-based query planning.
 We compare CostFed with state-of-art SPARQL endpoint federation engines on FedBench.
 Our evaluation shows that CostFed is 3 to 121 times faster than the state-of-the-art on FedBench.